E-APR: Mapping the Effectiveness of Automated Program Repair: Results

-It is clear from the footprint in Figure~\ref{fig:algoSelection} that the effectiveness of APRTs is problem dependent and a single technique is not the best in all scenarious.
-Given the high performance of e-APR for predicting the most suitable APR technique makes it a h igh-priority for us to integrate this apparoach to existing repair infrastructures such as RepairThemAll \cite{Durieux:2019:RepairThemAll} or Repairnator \cite{repairnator2019}.
+Given the high performance of E-APR for predicting the most suitable APRT, it is of high-priority for us to integrate this approach to existing repair infrastructures such as RepairThemAll \cite{Durieux:2019:RepairThemAll} or Repairnator \cite{repairnator2019}.
 For example, RepairThemAll has 11 automated repair techniques, but it does not offer any capabilities or guidelines in terms of which technique to select.
-Integrating e-APR with RepairThemAll would make it possible for users to select the most suitable APRT on the fly.
+Integrating E-APR with RepairThemAll would make it possible for users to select the most suitable APRT on the fly.
 Repairnator, on the other hand, is a software bot that automatically repairs broken Travis builds.
 Given a buggy program that produces a build to fail, Repairnator executes different repair approaches (including jGenProg, Nopol, among others) one by one, and the execution order is hard-coded.
-By incorporating e-APR, Repairnator could first execute e-APR to obtain the most suitable repair approaches for the buggy program, and execute them accordingly.
-This would increase the effectiveness if automated program repair in general.
-In summary,
+By incorporating E-APR, Repairnator could first execute E-APR to obtain the most suitable repair approaches for the buggy program, and execute them accordingly.
+In the future, we will investigate the effectiveness of integrating our approach with automated program repair infrastructure, such as RepairThemAll and Repairnator.

+The overhead of using E-APR to select the most suitable APRT within existing APR infrastructures is minimal.
+APRT first must extract the code features by doing static analysis of the buggy program (it takes a few seconds to extract the nine feature we have identified as significant).
+Then, based on the extracted features, APRT uses the trained model to perform the prediction in few milliseconds.